-As a Kinesiology major, you will leverage your Penn State education and a vast network of like-minded professionals to find a fulfilling career that focuses on the human body and the study of physical activity in the context of human health and well-being.
+Kinesiology majors leverage their Penn State education and a vast network of like-minded professionals to find a fulfilling career that focuses on the human body and the study of physical activity in the context of human health and well-being.

-Medical or allied health professions: Medicine, chiropractic, physical therapy, occupational therapy, and nursing
+- Medical or allied health professions: Medicine, chiropractic, public health and nursing

-It is worth noting that many Kinesiology students to on to pursue graduate studies in exercise physiology, biomechanics, motor learning and behavior, motor programs for special populations, sports psychology, or pedagogy.
+It is worth noting that many Kinesiology students to on to pursue graduate studies in exercise physiology, biomechanics, motor learning and behavior, motor programs for special populations, sports and exercise psychology, or pedagogy.

 It is never too early in your academic experience to explore all of the career services available to you, and Penn State Career Services is an excellent place to start.
 You can meet with a drop-in counselor any time between 8:30 a.m.–4:00 p.m. weekdays in the Bank of America Career Services Center to discuss your concerns or to schedule an appointment with a career counselor.

 Become a Protégé